kdex/chi/README.md

 - `i`
 - `u`

-They will cast a value to its equivalent unsigned or signed value.
+These latter types will cast a value to its equivalent unsigned or signed value.
 For instance, `a:u` will cast `a` such that it is unsigned.
 If `a` is of type `i8`, the cast will end up as `u8`, et cetera.
 ### Numbers, type casting
 There are currently the signed integer types `i8`, `i16`, and `i32` and their unsigned equivalents `u8`, `u16`, and `u32` for numerical values.
 If you don't specify the type of an integer literal, it will be assumed to be of type `i32`.
 In the example below, the first line will be `255:i8 + 2:i16`, which is equivalent to `-1:i8 + 2:i16`, which is equivalent to `-1:i16 + 2:i16`, which will be evaluated to `1:i16`.